 56. Half Shelves

-If you’re limited in space, then you can try half shelves as a neat open shelving design option.
+If space is limited, try half shelves as a neat, open-shelving design option.
 Half shelves work well in a small kitchen with limited space.
-You can have the shelves installed next to the stove or kitchen hood, where you can store supplies you use while cooking daily.
+You can have the shelves installed next to the stove or kitchen hood to store supplies you use while cooking daily.

 Does that mean this is a no-no for larger kitchens?

 Not really.
-Half shelves are also meant for homeowners who are not yet ready to commit to an open shelf design.
-Thus, you can choose one section of the wall where you can install a few rows of half units, before fully committing to having everything out in the open.
+Half shelves are also meant for homeowners not yet ready to commit to an open shelf design.
+Thus, you can choose one wall section to install a few rows of half units before fully committing to everything in the open.

 57. Glass and Gold Open Shelves

-If you want something unique that blends in with the rest of the kitchen hardware at the same time, then you should try out glass and gold open shelves.
+If you want something unique that blends in with the rest of the kitchen hardware simultaneously, you should try out glass and gold open shelves.

-Overall, this design shines best in a traditional kitchen mixed with subtle contemporary touches.
-For instance, the stove can be antique, with the glassware and cutlery placed on the shelves also being antique.
+Overall, this design shines best in a traditional kitchen with subtle contemporary touches.
+For instance, the stove can be antique, and the glassware and cutlery on the shelves can also be antique.

-Pops of color or contrasting colors can then add a unique contemporary touch to the kitchen, which will blend well with the glass shelves.
+Pops of color or contrasting colors can add a unique contemporary touch to the kitchen, blending well with the glass shelves.

 58. Wood Cubbies